What is Pitch books in Investment Banking?

 #2- Deal pitch book

-A deal-pitch book is used to explain details of mergers & acquisitions (M&A), IPO’s & debt issuance.
+It is used to explain details of mergers & acquisitions (M&A), IPO’s & debt issuance.
 The deal pitch book may also list down the bank’s prominent achievements and clients, to assure acceptability and potential partnership.

 - Detail Specific- This book has information on specific details that makes an investment bank look attractive as well as efficient.

-- Data of Buyers and Sponsors- Depending on whether an investment bank is making a pitch report for M&A or IPOs, the deal-pitch book must include a list of potential buyers, potential acquisition candidates, financial sponsors and their detailed descriptions.
+- Data of Buyers and Sponsors- Depending on whether an investment bank is making a pitch report for M&A or IPOs, the deal-pitch book must include a list of potential buyers, potential acquisition candidates, financial sponsors, and their detailed descriptions.

-- Includes Recommendation- It contains summary of the proposal and provides advice & recommendations, and information on the investment bank’s role and contribution in attaining the client’s goals.
+- Includes Recommendation- It contains a summary of the proposal and provides advice & recommendations, and information on the investment bank’s role and contribution in attaining the client’s goals.